 Quick takeaways

-- "I understand, take the time you need" is the right response
+- "I understand, take the time you need" is usually the right response

 - Your composure is the most powerful signal you can send